google/trillian/docs/storage/storage.md

 Assume that only the size 8 tree is stored.
 When the tree of size eight is queried for an inclusion proof of leaf 'e' to the older root at size 7 the proof cannot be directly constructed from the node hashes as they are represented in storage at the later point on the right.

 The value of node 'z' differs from the prior state, which got overwritten when the internal node ‘t’ was added at size 8.
-This hash value is needed to construct the proof so it must be recalculated.
+This hash value 'z' at size 7 is needed to construct the proof so it must be recalculated.
+The value of 's' is unchanged so hashing 's' together with 'g' correctly recreates the hash of the internal node 'z'.

 The example is a simple case but there may be several levels of nodes affected depending on the size of the tree and therefore the shape of the right hand path at that size.